-On August 9, 2021, the Company announced that Vital and QPM have signed a binding term sheet for the acquisition by Vital of QPM's 68% interest in the Kipawa rare earth project and 100% of Zeus Rare Earth project in Quebec, Canada, for \$8 million.
-The transaction is expected to close by December 31, 2021.
+On August 9, 2021, the Company announced that Vital and QPM signed an agreement for the acquisition by Vital of QPM's 68% interest in the Kipawa rare earth project and 100% of Zeus Rare Earth project in Quebec, Canada, for \$8 million.
+The transaction was expected to close by September 30, 2022.